fuadfmb/awashlyrics/README.md

 ## Music & Lyrics site for East Africa

-Kiilolee Music is a music and lyrics website powered with Django web framework.
-The Aim of this project is putting together representative samples of music in East Africa/archiving all east African music on a our server and allowing others to access those resources in an easy way.
+Kiilolee Music is a music and lyrics website powered by the Django web framework.
+This project aims to put together representative samples of music in East Africa/archiving all East African music on our server and allowing others to access those resources easily.
 The site routes are designed in a way that search engines can easily index the site.

 This project contains different models. some of the models are :